 - Elephant (Nairobi National Park does not have resident elephants)

-So, on a half-day tour, you have excellent chances at 3 of the Big Five (lion, rhino, buffalo), a small chance at leopard, and no chance of elephant—making Nairobi NP especially strong for rhino + big cat combinations in a short time window.
+So, on a half-day tour, you have excellent chances at 3 of the Big 5 (lion, rhino, buffalo), a small chance at leopard, and no chance of elephant—making Nairobi NP especially strong for rhino + big cat combinations in a short time window.

 If your priority is rhinos, Nairobi is one of the best parks in Kenya for this: